josh-wong/josh-wong.github.io/README.md

 # 👋🏼Welcome!

 Hey there!
-My name is Josh and I'm a technical writer who enjoys creating, sharing, and managing documentation.
+My name is Josh and I'm a technical writer and knowledge management specialist in Tokyo who enjoys creating, sharing, and managing documentation.

 This repository contains a site that I've built using [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).